yanivbl6/quantized_meanfield/jupyter-examples/README.md

-This library include code examples in jupyter-lab format.
+This directory includes code examples in jupyter-lab format.

 # Main Examples
 1. Manifold_Visual.ipynb- Simulate propogation of manifolds in feed-forward-networks (Figure #1 from the paper)